 Not a great deal hangs on that thesis, at any rate.
-A great deal more hangs on the thesis that art essentially is, or without prejudging the ideal view, exercises, the expressive imagination.
-The difference between the imagined lecture and the tune is that the content of the lecture is verbal and cognitive, and brings those departments of mind into play; whilst the tune, among other things, brings the emotional department of the mind into play.
-The substance of Collingwood's view is largely dependent on his account of this distinction.
+A great deal more hangs on the thesis that art essentially exercises the expressive imagination.
+The difference between the imagined lecture and the tune is that the content of the lecture is verbal and cognitive, and brings those departments of mind into play; whilst the tune, among other things, brings the emotional department of the mind much more vividly into play.
+The substance of Collingwood’s view is largely dependent on his account of this distinction.

 At the most basic level Collingwood distinguishes thinking from feeling.
 The objects of each, respectively, are thoughts and ‘sensa’: ‘sensa’ is Collingwood’s name for all the data of the senses—of touch, smell, sight, and so on.
 Thoughts can be true or false, justified or not, where sensa have no such duality: they are felt or not felt, but cannot contradict each other.
 There is sense in which sensa can be said to be real or unreal, true or false (for example in hallucination), but this not an intrinsic feature of sensa themselves; that distinction applies only to thoughts involving them.
 A first point that is directly relevant to the theory of expression is that probably all sensa have an emotional ‘charge’.
 Thus for example every colour carries with it a certain emotional quality.
 Not that they are invariably experienced with their particular emotional charge; the charge is more like a disposition to be experienced a certain way, under certain circumstances.
 Children or artists are more likely to experience them; educated adult Europeans, Collingwood says, tend to have rather ‘sterilized’ experience.

-Sensa are occurent phenomena, and therefore fleeting (222): If I hear the bell striking the hour of four, the experience comprises many passing sensa, each no sooner generated than gone.
+Sensa are occurrent phenomena, and therefore fleeting (222): If I hear the bell striking the hour of four, the experience comprises many passing sensa, each no sooner generated than gone.
 But if I am to be aware of them as a process extended in time with particular morphology, I must retain the sound of the bell, along with the silences in between.
 The objects that I so retain cannot be the sensa themselves.
-Instead, the faculty of conscious attention generates ideas corresponding to the sensa, and which are retained.
+Instead, the faculty of ‘conscious attention’ generates ‘ideas’ corresponding to the sensa, and which are retained.
 Sensa alone—or sense data, or impressions—are never sufficient for consciousness.
-Collingwood cites Kant approvingly in the connection; noting that we have always to ‘fill in’ occurent perception to generate a complete world of 3-D objects, he writes:
+Collingwood cites Kant approvingly in the connection; noting that we have always to ‘fill in’ occurrent perception to generate a complete world of 3-D objects, he writes:

 Moreover (this is a point Kant has made), it is only so far as I imagine them that I am aware of the matchbook as a solid body at all.
 A person who could really see, but could not imagine, would see not a solid world of bodies of bodies, but merely (as Berkeley has it) ‘various colours variously disposed’.
 Thus, as Kant says, imagination is an ‘indispensable function’ for our knowledge of the world around us.
 (192)